Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - url: `string`
-  >the URL to send the request to
+  >The URL to send the request to.

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be uploaded
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be uploaded.

 Return type: `string`